quarkusio/quarkus-github-bot/src/main/resources/templates/WorkflowReportFormatter/commentReport.md

 {#if report.jobsFailing}
 ## Failing Jobs - Building {report.sha}

-{#if !artifactsAvailable}:warning: Artifacts of the workflow run were not available thus the report misses some details.{/if}
+{#if !artifactsAvailable && !report.cancelled}:warning: Artifacts of the workflow run were not available thus the report misses some details.{/if}

 | Status | Name | Step | Test failures | Logs | Raw logs |
 | :-:  | --  | --  | :-:  | :-:  | :-:  |